peter-kish/gloot/README.md

 ## How to use

+* Create an inventory node in your scene and set its capacity property if needed (required for `InventoryLimited` and `InventoryGrid`).
+* (*Optional*) Create an `ItemDefinitions` resource that will hold all the item prototypes used by the inventory.
+The resource has a single property `json_data` that holds all item prototype information in JSON format.
+* Adding items to the inventory can be done in two ways:
+    * Creating items as child nodes of the inventory node.
+    * Using the `contents` property in the inspector.
+Simply list all the IDs (defined in the previously created `ItemDefinitions` resource) of items that you want to be added to the inventory.

-* Create an inventory node inside a scene and create items as child nodes to add them to the inventory.
-Pay attention to the inventory capacity to avoid assertions when the scene is loaded.
+    **NOTE**: In both cases pay attention to the inventory capacity to avoid assertions when the scene is loaded.
-* Optionally, create item slots that will hold various items (for example the currently equipped weapon or armor).
+* (*Optional*) Create item slots that will hold various items (for example the currently equipped weapon or armor).
 * Call `add_item()`, `remove_item()` or `transfer_item()` from your scripts to move items around multiple inventory nodes.
 Refer to the class diagrams for more details about the available properties, methods and signals for each class.

 ## Class Diagrams